tahoma2d/tahoma2d_docs/source/applying_special_fx.rst

 Creates a highlighted area for the Source node content, according to its alpha channel.
 You can set the Color of the highlight, as well as a Transparency and a Blur value to be applied.

-The shifting of the highlighted area is defined by horizontal (X) and vertical (Y) Offset values, that can also be interactively set in the preview of the FX Settings window, where the offset center is displayed with a cross.
+The shifting of the highlighted area is defined by horizontal (X) and vertical (Y) Offset values, that can also be interactively set in the preview of the FX Settings panel, where the offset center is displayed with a cross.

 Enabling the Invert option the effected areas will be toggled.